koniecdev/KittySaver/README.md

 The application follows SOLID and Domain-Driven Design principles to create a maintainable, scalable solution with clear separation of concerns and a rich domain model.

+The frontend is built with Blazor WebAssembly.
+The infrastructure of Blazor components (such as routing, code sections and base architecture) was generated with the help of latest and smartest model of Claude.ai - which allowed me to focus on the core logic and UI design.

+The HTML, CSS, and application logic are fully written by me.

+I treat AI as a supportive tool - it helps me work faster, skip the repetetive work, and focus more on the things that really matter.
+In the end, time is the most important thing.

 ## Architecture
 Solution contains three main services - API, Auth API, Blazor WASM Client.